 Florida has a no-fault auto insurance system in place, so you may only be able to recover compensation from your own personal injury protection (PIP) policy.
 If you suffered serious injuries, however, a bus accident lawyer in Fort Lauderdale, FL, can help you pursue additional compensation.

 Depending on the details of your case, there may be a range of damages available to you.

 The first place you turn after any Florida motor vehicle accident is always to your own no-fault insurance policy.
 If you acted negligently and caused the bus to collide with your car, this policy may offer the only damages you can recover.
 If you suffered only minor or moderate injuries, you might not be able to recover any additional compensation.

 Your PIP coverage should pay for:

-- Up to the policy limits for emergency medical care; and
+- Up to the policy limits for emergency medical care

-If you meet Florida’s serious injury threshold or another exception to the no-fault laws, you may be eligible to pursue damages through a third-party liability claim or personal injury lawsuit against the party who is liable for the crash.
+If you meet Florida’s serious injury threshold or another exception to the no-fault laws, you may be eligible to pursue damages through a third-party liability claim or personal injury lawsuit against another party.

 The damages available from these actions include:

-- Property damage, including repair or replacement of your vehicle;
+- Property damage, including the repair or replacement of your vehicle

 - Pain and suffering